chiedolabs/objob/README.md

 A library of deep/recursive utilities for nested objects.

+After usage in beta, objob is not efficient at all.
+It's useful for some small cases but overall, meh...

 Many functions will be similar to the object functions in lodash but will be deep/recursive versions.

 Ob Job includes the following functions and many more with every function being a deep/recursive implementation: